When Will UDISE Portal Open 2026-27 – Module-Wise Schedule, Live Status Check & Preparation Guide

 The national UDISE+ portal (School Profile, Teacher Module, Report Module) opens at the same time for all states.
 However, SDMS (Student Module) is state-specific — each state's SDMS portal can open at a different time based on when the state education department configures it for the new session.
 Your state's SDMS may open earlier or later than the national average.

-No. Data entry fields are locked until the portal opens for the new session.
-You can log in to the portal and see last year's submitted data, but you cannot edit or enter new data until the session is opened by the system.
+No. The system locks data entry fields until the portal opens for the new session.
+You can log in to the portal and see last year's submitted data, but you cannot edit or enter new data until the system opens the session.
 Use the closed period to gather and verify your school's data offline — physical headcount, teacher PEN numbers, infrastructure status — so you are ready to enter immediately when the portal opens.

-The portal opening and your school's data entry being unlocked are two separate events.
-The portal may be open at the national level, but your school's specific entry may be locked by your Block MIS Coordinator or District Education Officer until they initiate the session at the block level.
+The portal opening and the unlocking of your school's data entry are two separate events.
+The portal may be open at the national level, but your Block MIS Coordinator or District Education Officer may lock your school's specific entry until they initiate the session at the block level.
 Contact your BRC/CRC — they need to "open" the session for schools in your block after the national portal opens.

 ✅ Conclusion

 When will the UDISE portal open?
 Based on five years of pattern data: School Profile opens in June, SDMS opens July–August, Teacher Module opens alongside School Profile.
-No official calendar date is published in advance — the portal simply becomes accessible, and schools that are prepared can begin immediately.
+The Ministry of Education does not publish any official calendar date in advance — the portal simply becomes accessible, and schools that are prepared can begin immediately.
 The schools that struggle every year are the ones who wait for the portal to open before gathering their data.
 The schools that sail through are the ones who have student lists, teacher records, and infrastructure counts ready before the portal opens.
 Preparation is the only thing you control.